Who is it for?

 - Storytelling for Business

-- Strategic Innovation in Hyper Competition (taught in Bologna, Italy)
+- Corporate Open Innovation (taught in Milan, Italy)

 In summary as our curriculum combines great measure of flexibility in its course structure allowing you to have a significant choice and control over your studies.

 The Course Director will partner with students to provide the support which allows you to form a learning program as unique and individualised as you are, even if this is general management degree.

 We review all our courses regularly to keep them up-to-date on issues of both theory and practice.